 Mount Meru Climbing

-Standing at 4,566 metres high, Mount Meru is Tanzania’s second-highest mountain and the fifth highest mountain in Africa.
+MOUNT MERU-4-DAYS Standing at 4,566 metres high, is Tanzania’s second highest mountain and the fifth highest mountain in Africa.
 This active volcano erupted only 100 years ago and is located 70km west of Mount Kilimanjaro in northern Tanzania in the centre of the Arusha National Park.
 The fertile slopes rise above the surrounding savannah and support a forest that hosts diverse wildlife, including nearly 400 species of birds and also Colobus monkeys, buffalo and leopards.

-With superb views, all-round, the mountain offers an immense variety of flora and fauna which adds considerable interest to the trek.
-The ascend is quite steep, the route to the summit passes over streams, through parkland, montane forest and moorland.
+With superb views all round, the mountain offers an immense variety of flora and fauna which adds considerable interest to the trek.
+The ascend is quiet steep, the route to the summit passes over streams, through parkland, montane forest and moorland.

 A guide/ranger is mandatory on every trek because of the significant numbers of buffalo commonly encountered.
 There is one official route up to the summit and huts along the way offer simple, comfortable beds.
 Acclimatization is important and while you won’t need oxygen, spending at least 4 days on this trek is highly recommended.
 The best time to trek is June – October and December – February.